-1 during which the person was a member or manager, the former member or manager seeks the 2 information in good faith, and the former member or manager satisfies the requirements of 3 Subsections (a)-(c).
+1 during which the person was a member or manager, the former member or manager seeks the 2 information in good faith, and the former member or manager satisfies subsections (a) through 3 (c).
 4 5 6 7 8 9 10 11 12 13 Comment The act does not require a UNA to keep any books and records, but if it does have them, they must be made available to the members and managers pursuant to this Section.
 The term books and records is intended to cover all types and forms of data, including electronic data.
 An enacting jurisdiction may want to include a definition of books and records in the act if there is any uncertainty about what is included in this term in the state's existing laws.
 Derivation: Principle #32 and ULLCA (2006) Section 410.
 14 SECTION 26.
 DISTRIBUTIONS PROHIBITED; COMPENSATION AND 15 OTHER PERMITTED PAYMENTS.
-16 (a) Except as otherwise provided in subsection (b), an unincorporated nonprofit 17 association may not pay dividends or distribute any part of its income or profits to its members 18 or managers.
-19 (b) An unincorporated nonprofit association may: 20 (1) pay reasonable compensation or reimburse reasonable expenses to its 21 members or managers for services rendered; 22 (2) confer benefits on its members or managers in conformity with its nonprofit 23 purposes; 24 (3) repurchase memberships and repay capital contributions made by its members 25 to the extent authorized by its governing principles; and 26 (4) make distributions of property to members upon winding up and termination 27 to the extent permitted by Section 29.
-28 Comment
+16 (a) Except as otherwise provided in subsection (b), an unincorporated nonprofit 17 association may not pay dividends or distribute any part of its income or profits to a member or 18 manager.
+19 (b) An unincorporated nonprofit association may: 20 (1) pay reasonable compensation or reimburse reasonable expenses to a member 21 or manager for services rendered; 22 (2) confer benefits on a member or manager in conformity with its nonprofit 23 purposes; 24 (3) repurchase a membership and repay a capital contribution made by a member 25 to the extent authorized by its governing principles; or 26 (4) make distributions of property to members upon winding up and termination 27 to the extent permitted by Section 29.
+28 Comment person's conduct of the affairs of an unincorporated nonprofit association, the person must make a request in a record to the association, and on approval in a record by a disinterested majority of the managers, may receive payment of or reimbursement by the association, of reasonable expenses, including attorney's fees and costs, incurred by the person before the final disposition of the proceeding.
+To be entitled to an advance payment or reimbursement, the person must state in a record that the person has a good faith belief that the criteria for indemnification in subsection (b) have been satisfied and that the person will repay the amounts advanced or reimbursed if the criteria for payment have not been satisfied.